gatsbyjs/gatsby/docs/blog/2020-05-14-introducing-gatsby-theme-catalyst/index.md

 Data themes act as the wiring or plumbing in your home - where is the data coming from and where is it going?
 I made an opinionated decision in Gatsby Theme Catalyst that at the very least you should be using MDX and Git for this.
 However, I have also created a data theme for [SANITY.io](https://www.sanity.io/) using this approach.

 The win this provides is enabling flexibility in the data source.
-Admittedly this is an area that is more complicated however early patterns are emerging - the key is to make sure you [seperate your data queries and presentation components](https://www.erichowey.dev/writing/decoupling-data-and-presentation-components-in-gatsby-themes/).
+Admittedly this is an area that is more complicated however early patterns are emerging - the key is to make sure you [separate your data queries and presentation components](https://www.erichowey.dev/writing/decoupling-data-and-presentation-components-in-gatsby-themes/).
 Changing the plumbing in your home isn’t easy.

 ### Presentation themes